StarpTech/k8s-playground/README.md

 # Experiments

-- Run nginx and route to two different HTTP services: One service is replicated with a factor of 3. https://dev.to/ishankhare07/deploy-a-golang-api-on-kubernetes-with-nginx-ingress-33k6
+- Run nginx and route to two different HTTP services: One service is replicated with a factor of 3. https://dev.to/ishankhare07/deploy-a-golang-api-on-kubernetes-with-nginx-ingress-33k6.
+It will touch following resources and tools:
+  - Deployment
+  - Service
+  - Ingress
+  - Helm

 ## Links